S.Coups X Mingyu

-S.Coups X Mingyu (also known as CxM), is a sub-unit of South Korean boy band Seventeen, consisting of hip hop team members S.Coups and Mingyu.
+S.Coups X Mingyu (also known as CxM) is a sub-unit of South Korean boy band Seventeen, consisting of hip hop team members S.Coups and Mingyu.
 The sub-unit is the fourth to come from the boy band, after BSS, JxW and Hoshi X Woozi.
 Formed by Pledis Entertainment in 2025, the duo debuted on September 29 with the extended play (EP) Hype Vibes.

-Career

-2025–present: Formation and debut with Hype Vibes
+History

 In April 2025, Seventeen announced their fifth studio album, Happy Burstday, and during the announcement also revealed that a new sub-unit would be debuting.
 On July 11, MyDaily reported that the new unit would be S.Coups and Mingyu, though there was no official confirmation from Pledis.

 After attending a Los Angeles Dodgers game together in August, Pledis confirmed that the pair would be officially debuting later that year.
 The duo's debut EP, Hype Vibes, was announced on September 3, with the release of a trailer filmed in Los Angeles.
-On September 19, they were added to the line up of the Dream Concert festival in Abu Dhabi, scheduled for November 22.

 Hype Vibes was released on September 29.
 On the same day, it was recorded by Hanteo to have sold over 600,000 copies in South Korea, a new record for the most first-day sales of a K-pop sub-unit.

+On November 22, they performed at the Dream Concert festival in Abu Dhabi.
+On November 28, Pledis announced the pair's Double Up Live Party tour, visiting five cities across Asia in early 2026 between Seventeen's dates on the New_ World Tour.